blackbaud/skyux-docs/content/components/omnibar/index.md

 The omnibar caches information about users such as name, email, and product/database links.
 The omnibar caches these items on the client for the duration of the authentication session.
 Users can log out and log back in to update this information in the omnibar.

-Alternatively, the product can call a well-known JavaScript function to prompt the omnibar to refresh this data without waiting for users to log out and log back in:
+Alternatively, the product can call a well-known JavaScript function to prompt the omnibar to refresh data without waiting for users to log out and log back in.

 ```js
 BBAUTH.Omnibar.refreshUserData(successCallback, failureCallback);